-8. Theravance Respiratory Company, LLC
+7. Theravance Respiratory Company, LLC

-Prior to the June 2014 spin-off from Innoviva, the Company's former parent company, Innoviva assigned to TRC, a Delaware limited liability company formed by Innoviva, its strategic alliance agreement with GSK and all of its rights and obligations under its collaboration agreement with GSK other than with respect to RELVAR® ELLIPTA®/BREO® ELLIPTA®, ANORO® ELLIPTA® and vilanterol monotherapy.
-Through the Company's 85% equity interests in TRC, the Company is entitled to receive an 85% economic interest in any future payments made by GSK under the strategic alliance agreement and under the portion of the collaboration agreement assigned to TRC (net of TRC expenses paid and the amount of cash, if any, expected to be used by TRC pursuant to the TRC LLC Agreement over the next four fiscal quarters).
+Through the Company's 85% equity interest in TRC, the Company is entitled to receive an 85% economic interest in any future payments made by GSK under the strategic alliance agreement and under the portion of the collaboration agreement assigned to TRC (net of TRC expenses paid and the amount of cash, if any, expected to be used by TRC pursuant to the TRC LLC Agreement over the next four fiscal quarters).
 The drug programs assigned to TRC include TRELEGY ELLIPTA and the inhaled Bifunctional Muscarinic Antagonist-Beta2 Agonist ("MABA") program, as monotherapy and in combination with other therapeutically active components, such as an inhaled corticosteroid ("ICS"), and any other product or combination of products that may be discovered and developed in the future under the GSK agreements.

-In May 2014, the Company entered into the TRC LLC Agreement with Innoviva that governs the operation of TRC.
+In May 2014, the Company entered into the TRC LLC Agreement with Innoviva, Inc. ("Innoviva") that governs the operation of TRC.
 Under the TRC LLC Agreement, Innoviva is the manager of TRC, and the business and affairs of TRC are managed exclusively by the manager, including (i) day to day management of the drug programs in accordance with the existing GSK agreements; (ii) preparing an annual operating plan for TRC; and (iii) taking all actions necessary to ensure that the formation, structure and operation of TRC complies with applicable law and partner agreements.
 The Company is responsible for its proportionate share of TRC's administrative expenses incurred, and communicated to the Company, by Innoviva.

 The Company analyzed its ownership, contractual and other interests in TRC to determine if it is a variable-interest entity ("VIE"), whether the Company has a variable interest in TRC and the nature and extent of that interest.
 The Company determined that TRC is a VIE.
 The party with the controlling financial interest, the primary beneficiary, is required to consolidate the entity determined to be a VIE.
 Therefore, the Company also assessed whether it is the primary beneficiary of TRC based on the power to direct TRC's activities that most significantly impact TRC's economic performance and its obligation to absorb TRC's losses or the right to receive benefits from TRC that could potentially be significant to TRC.
 Based on the Company's assessment, the Company determined that it is not the primary beneficiary of TRC, and, as a result, the Company does not consolidate TRC in its condensed consolidated financial statements.
-TRC is recognized in the Company's condensed consolidated financial statements under the equity method of accounting, and the value of the Company's equity investment in TRC was \$16.7 million and \$5.4 million as of September 30, 2019 and December 31, 2018, respectively.
+TRC is recognized in the Company's condensed consolidated financial statements under the equity method of accounting, and the value of the Company's equity investment in TRC was \$26.3 million and \$28.6 million as of March 31, 2020 and December 31, 2019, respectively.
 This amount includes undistributed earnings from the Company's investment in TRC which are recorded on the condensed consolidated balance sheets as "Amounts due from TRC, LLC" and are net of the Company's proportionate share of TRC's administrative expenses incurred, and communicated to the Company, by Innoviva.
 Pursuant to the TRC operating agreement, the cash from the TRELEGY ELLIPTA royalties, net of any expenses, is distributed to the equity holders quarterly.